fenago/python-networking-sysadmins/scripting/lab_guides/Lab_8.md

 Enter num 2: 2.0
 Value of num 3 is:  5.25
 ```

+**Exercise** Write a program to subtract two numbers using input function.

 We will look at a simple example for the `print()` function.